leocamelo/resultr/README.md

 ### Elegant result branching

-Resultr provides a sugar syntax for branching results by kind, its called `Result#thus` and works like a flavor of case statement.
+Resultr provides a sugar syntax for branching results by kind, its called `#thus` and works like a flavor of case statement.

 ```ruby
   def list_posts